trizen/sidef-book/sidef_interpreter/README.md

 # Sidef interpreter

-This section describes the details of the official Sidef interpreter
+This section describes the details of the main Sidef interpreter